 Per Worn & Wound, “German agents on both sides of the Berlin Wall used them.
 In Australia, it was linked to the Petrov Affair, a dramatic incident where Soviet spy Vladimir Petrov defected to Australia while KGB agents tried to kidnap his wife.
 In the late 1950s, Dallas nightclub owner and future assassin’s assassin Jack Ruby decided to become an FBI informant, for some reason, and bought $500 worth of spy equipment – including a microphone wristwatch.”

 As you probably guessed, the microphone replaced the watch movement, so this watch is only accurate twice a day; despite this, the watch was expensive when Protona was in business – during the 1950’s, it sold for $1,700, with a normal Hanhart chronograph running less than half this.
 But for a piece of Cold War spy tradecraft history?
 With legit war stories?
 Cheap!

-This Hanhart spy watch comes with a leather strap, original strap, springbar tool, and Pelican travel case.
+This Hanhart spy watch comes on its original strap, springbar tool, and hard plastic travel case.

 1950’s Cold War Hanhart Wearable Microphone Spy Watch